All Episodes

 Even the local reporter finally asked her after she had made this comment.

-We again we've been hearing about this for so long.
+Again, we've been hearing about this for so long.

-She said, G he said, Governor, you've been in office for seven years.
+He said, Governor, you've been in office for seven years.

-It's like stop it.
+It's like, stop it.

 Just stop it.

-At least I'm not in jail like the mayor of Detroit is.
+So at least I'm not in jail like the mayor of Detroit is.

 No, you don't go there.

-I've done a markable remarkable thing here.
+I've done a mark of a remarkable thing here.

-Well, look, why can't I be he is in jail, right?
+Well, look, why can't I be?

 Just go to WJR.com and you get all the details.